gingerihk/RNAseq-project/README.md

 * cat reads the list
 * fasterq-dump downloads FASTQ files and gzip compresses them; --split-files is chosen because of paired data

-### run-fastqc.sh : performs quality check on each FASTQ file
+### fastqc.sh : performs quality check on each FASTQ file
 `for fastq_file in "$OUTPUT_DIR"/*.fastq.gz; do
    fastqc -o "$QC_DIR" "$fastq_file"
 done`